serverless-guru/code-challenges/code-challenge-1/README.md

 ## Optionally

-Create a frontend with ReactJS and Material UI which uses the Amplify library to connect to your AppSync API and store the response.
+Create a frontend with ReactJS and Material UI which uses the Amplify library to connect to your AppSync API for the CRUD functionality.